‘DWTS’s’ Peta Murgatroyd Misses Show Due To ‘Scary’ Illness That Left Her Unable To Walk

 Dancing with the Stars professional dancer Peta Murgatroyd is opening up about having to miss a stop on her tour with husband Maksim Chmerkovskiy and brother-in-law Val Chmerkovskiy due to a scary injury that left her struggling to walk.
-Entertainment Tonight is reporting that the dancer was forced to miss a recent show in Grand Prairie, Texas, as part of their ‘Maks, Val, Peta: Confidential Tour’ after falling ill before she was due to head on stage.
+Entertainment Tonight is reporting that the dancer was forced to miss a recent show in Grand Prairie, Texas, as part of their “Maks, Val, Peta: Confidential Tour” after falling ill before she was due to head on stage.

-The site is reporting that Peta apologized to fans in Texas who were hoping to see her strut her stuff on the stage, telling her followers on Instagram that she was struck be a “scary” illness that meant she could barely walk, never mind perform her impressive routine for thousands of fans.
+The site is reporting that Peta apologized to fans in Texas who were hoping to see her strut her stuff on the stage, telling her followers on Instagram that she was struck by a “scary” illness that meant she could barely walk, never mind perform her impressive routine for thousands of fans.

-“I woke up feeling a little nauseous but I was able to go about my day with Shai,” Peta told fans in a statement posted to her Instagram account, referring to her and Maksim’s one-year-old son who she and her husband often share sweet photos and videos of across their social media pages.
+“I woke up feeling a little nauseous but I was able to go about my day with Shai,” Peta told fans in a statement posted to her Instagram account, referring to her and Maksim’s 1-year-old son who she and her husband often share sweet photos and videos of across their social media pages.

-She then explained that a few hours later in the afternoon “the vomiting (and you know what) started.”
+She then explained that a few hours later in the afternoon, “the vomiting (and you know what) started.”

 “I thought it was food poisoning.
 I had fever and chills and just tried to sleep it off before the show,” Murgatroyd continued, explaining that she “could hardly walk” and also “couldn’t feel [her] arms or legs.”

-Peta revealed that she attempted to make her way to the stage with Maksim and Val to continue on with the show, but didn’t have the strength to even walk out.
+Peta revealed that she attempted to make her way to the stage with Maksim and Val to continue on with the show but didn’t have the strength to even walk out.

 “I had no idea how I was going to walk out that door.
 The opening music starts and I walked out onto stage.
 I tried my best to dance, but my legs were giving out,” the DWTS pro said.
 “Apart from it being very embarrassing, it was very scary.
 I am so sorry for not being able to give you the show you all deserved.”